JetBrains/kotlin-native/COCOAPODS.md

 To use this dependency from Kotlin code, import a package `cocoapods.<library-name>`.
 In the example above, it's `cocoapods.AFNetworking`.

-### Add a dependency on an Objective-C Pod library stored locally
+### Add a dependency on a Pod library stored locally

 1. Add a dependency on a Pod library stored locally with `pod()` to `build.gradle.kts` (`build.gradle`) of your project.